leenoah1/fiddle/README.md

 # github project site

-index.html (not used by JSFiddle) opens the JSFiddle files at the github project site:
+index.html (not used by JSFiddle) opens the JSFiddle files directly from this umbcvis github project's page:

 <https://umbcvis.github.io/fiddle/>